lakesareadesign/multi.pass/content/plugins/ultimate-member/readme.txt

 == Changelog ==

 = Important: UM2.0+ is a significant update to the code base from 1.3.88.
 Please make sure you take a full-site backup with restore point before updating the plugin =

+= 2.0.45: May 08, 2019 =

+* Bugfixes:
+  - Fixed issues with Gutenberg scripts and UM blocks
+  - Security vulnerabilities on Profile/Registration submit and file/images uploading

+= 2.0.44: May 08, 2019 =

+* Enhancements:
+  - Added automatically template saver when you upgrade your theme
+  - Added default value for Date and Time user profile fields
+  - Updated Scroll library
+  - Added REST API v2 class with new query vars.
+There is an ability to select v1 or v2 for use.
+For old users v1 is default, for new users v2

+* Bugfixes:
+  - Added nocache headers to reset password form
+  - Email templates saving to child theme, if parent theme already has email template files
+  - Email templates locate in the default plugin folder with active WPML
+  - Form builder with some predefined form fields, which had different keys/metakeys (currently use the same)
+  - Logout redirect with active WPML
+  - Fixed $_SERVER usage when WP-CLI using
+  - Extended integration for UM field value
+  - um_user function avoid loop when 'display name' and 'full name' used
+  - Restriction options for Terms and access on front-end
+  - Plugin/Theme upgrader
+  - Remove duplicate data 'user_login' from metadata
+  - Replace placeholders duplicates
+  - Password Reset link regeneration
+  - Fixed issues with scroll on mobile devices
+  - Fixed multisite activation

+* Deprecated:
+  - "Is Account page?" and "Is User page?" options for WPML integration ( because WPML translations works properly )

 = 2.0.43: March 29, 2019 =